Is there a difference between window repair and window restoration?

 Generally, if you are within an hour’s drive radius of our shop in Skokie, we would love to restore your windows.
-But we will be happy to discus traveling further if agreeable to all concerned and allowance is made for reasonable and necessary travel expenses.
+But we will be happy to discus traveling further if agreeable to all concerned and allowance is made for reasonable and necessary out of pocket travel expenses.

 Will you restore a single window?